f-kuzey-edes-huyal/f-kuzey-edes-huyal/README.md

 ## Hi there 👋
+I hold a PhD in Physics Engineering with a focus on tackling astronomical data challenges using machine learning and deep learning techniques.
+I have a passion for working with difficult and diverse datasets.
+It is quite rewarding to deal with the challenges these datasets present and to come up with solutions by conducting the necessary research.
 <!--
 **f-kuzey-edes-huyal/f-kuzey-edes-huyal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.